feiyoung/coFAST/README.md

 coFAST is a spatially-aware cell clustering algorithm with cluster significant assessment.
 It comprises four key modules: spatially-aware cell-gene co-embedding, cell clustering, signature gene identification, and cluster significant assessment.

-Check out  our [Package Website](https://feiyoung.github.io/coFAST/index.html) for a more complete description of the methods and analyses.
+Check out  our our [Cell paper](https://doi.org/10.1016/j.cell.2025.05.035), and [Package Website](https://feiyoung.github.io/coFAST/index.html) for a more complete description of the methods and analyses.

 Once the coembeddings of  dataset are estimated by coFAST, the package provides functionality for further data exploration,